andriinavrotskii/hexatest2016/README.md

 $imageLoader = new ImageLoader();
 $result = $imageLoader->load($url);

-If all is OK - image will ba saved in php tmp directory.
+If all is OK - image will be saved in php tmp directory.

 $result:
 Array